 - Digital Activities: Digital Activities for kindergarteners are short, engaging activities designed to build number sense.
 Students develop number sense through an intentional progression of activities, starting with Numbers to 5, building to Numbers to 10, Numbers to 15, and Numbers to 20.
 Each activity takes kindergarten students about ten minutes.
 Students should complete four activities each week.
 Students advance through activities at their own pace and have opportunities to revisit activities throughout the year for additional practice.
 In all Kindergarten Digital Activities, students receive audio support.
 Kindergarten Zearn Math Digital Activities do not include pencil and paper notes.
 For an overview of the Kindergarten Digital Activities, watch this 3-minute video.

 Every day, teachers lead Fluency, Word Problems and Lessons from Teacher Materials.
 Teachers may choose to deliver instruction in stations or as a whole group.
 Daily Teacher-Led Instruction builds number sense with concrete manipulatives, pictorial representations, and discussion.
 After Teacher-Led Instruction, students split into two groups for practice.
-After Completing Digital Activities and Teacher-Led Activities, students complete Paper Exit Tickets from Teacher Materials.
+During Missions 5 and 6, after finishing Digital Activities and Teacher-Led Activities, students complete Paper Exit Tickets from Teacher Materials.

 Here’s how the kindergarten classroom model comes together in a Zearn Math Kindergarten classroom.

 For kindergarten students, teachers have several assessment options: Teacher Reports, mid-Mission Assessments, and end-of-Mission Assessments.